lisianshehu/SoccerNewsStreamerApp/README.md

 2. Can be used as a example or component to be added to a more wholesome web application

 ## Development Setup
+The following steps will setup your development environment so you are able to make changes and run the web application:
+1. Apply for a developer account on https://developer.twitter.com/
+2. Once you receive your developer API credentials, make a `.env` file in the `app` directory
+3. In the `.env` file you will add a few environment variables including your credentials and a comma separated list that will act as the keyword for the StreamListener
+    - Here is an example of a .env file:

+       `CONSUMER_KEY="YOUR CONSUMER KEY"
+        CONSUMER_SECRET="YOUR CONSUMER SECRET"
+        ACCESS_TOKEN="YOUR ACCESS TOKEN"
+        ACCESS_TOKEN_SECRET="YOUR TOKEN SECRET"
+        KEYWORD_LIST="premier league,champions league"`
+    - Replace your credentials in the first four lines and customize the keyword list to your preference
+4. Now the Dockerfile can be used to build and run the application
+5. Use the following command to build the Dockerfile: `docker build -t twitterstream:1.0 .`
+6. Once built use the following command to run the Dockerfile: `docker run -it --publish 8080:8080 --name streamapp twitterstream:1.0`
+7. The server should start and you should be able to access the web app on port 8080 on your localhost
+8. Tweets should be streaming and debugging can be done through the console or through the log file

 ## Release History